thelia/thelia.github.io/en/documentation/modules/payment.md

 </services>
 ```

-We have then to create the `Payzen\EventListener\SendConfirmationEmail` class, that will process events.
+We have then to create the `Payzen\EventListener\SendConfirmationEmail` class, that will process events, generate the email body, and send the e-mail.

-To

 ```
 class SendConfirmationEmail extends BaseAction implements EventSubscriberInterface